CosmoB12/Brazillian-e-commerce-analysis/README.md

 ### Customer Satisfaction

-- **Delivery time is the dominant driver of customer satisfaction — not product quality or price.** Customers who leave 1-star reviews experience delivery times approximately twice as long as those who leave 5-star reviews.
+- **Delivery time is the dominant driver of customer satisfaction, not product quality or price.** Customers who leave 1-star reviews experience delivery times approximately twice as long as those who leave 5-star reviews.
 The relationship between delay and dissatisfaction is consistent and clear across the dataset.

 - **High-spending customers are the most sensitive to poor delivery.** The customers generating the most revenue per transaction are also the most likely to leave low ratings when delivery underperforms.
 This creates a compounding risk: the highest-value segment is also the most at-risk when operations fail.